Ayers Rock Resort

 Ayers Rock Resort lies at the gateway to Uluru - Kata Tjuta National Park, in Australia's Northern Territory.
 The Resort lies hidden from view to those visiting the National Park precinct.
 Everything about the Resort reflects sensitivity to the environment and respect for the area's traditional Aboriginal owners.
 Huge sails provide shade, solar panels generate power and native trees flourish throughout - the Resort is an architectural achievement.

-The Resort provides a variety of accommodation options for every possible taste and budget - from the award winning 5-star Sails in the Desert Hotel, and modern Desert Gardens Hotel, to the self contained Emu Walk Apartments, the authentic Outback Pioneer Hotel & Lodge & Ayers Rock Campground, offering powered campsites and air conditioned cabins.
+The Resort provides a variety of accommodation options for every possible taste and budget - from the award winning 5-star Sails in the Desert, and modern Desert Gardens Hotel, to the self contained Emu Walk Apartments, from the quirky The Lost Camel hotel to the authentic Outback Pioneer Hotel & Lodge and the Ayers Rock Campground offering powered campsites and air conditioned cabins.

 Voyages National Indigenous Training Academy was established in 2011 and delivers accredited enterprise based training at Ayers Rock Resort.
 Voyages partners with William Angliss Institute as our preferred training partner.

 Over 340 graduates have completed their industry recognised qualifications.
 Many are still working at Ayers Rock Resort as part of the 40% Indigenous workforce, a milestone achieved in 2017.

 Voyages continues to build and develop the Indigenous workforce at Ayers Rock Resort through employment, training and business development strategies for local Aboriginal communities as well as leadership programs for both Aboriginal and Torres Strait Islander employees.